Physics envy

 The term physics envy is used to criticize the modern writing and research of academics working in the "softer sciences", such as economics, sociology, psychology, political science, or anthropology.
-The term argues that writing and working practices in these disciplines have overused confusing jargon and complicated mathematics to seem more 'rigorous' as in heavily mathematics-based natural science subjects like physics.
+The term argues that writing and working practices in these disciplines have overused confusing jargon and complicated mathematics to seem more rigorous, predictable or quantifiable as in heavily mathematics-based natural science subjects like physics.

 Background

-The success of physics in "mathematicizing" itself, particularly since Isaac Newton's Principia Mathematica, is generally considered remarkable and often disproportionate compared to other areas of inquiry.
+The success of physics in "mathematicising" itself, particularly since Isaac Newton's Principia Mathematica, is generally considered remarkable and often disproportionate compared to other areas of inquiry.
 "Physics envy" refers to the envy that arises from the perceived inadequacies of scholars in other disciplines for the mathematical precision of fundamental concepts obtained by physicists.

 More specifically, the term is usually in reference to the social sciences, since these academic areas have the reputation of expressing their concepts with an artificial complexity similar to mathematics and math-based fields as a form of obscurantism.
 This reputation is at least partially due to scholarly hoaxes like the infamous Sokal affair, which brought the intellectual rigor of prominent social science journals into question.

+Although the term was coined later, the concept of physics-envy was discussed by economists in the middle of the 20th century when discussing method in the social sciences.
+The Austrian economist Ludwig von Mises has quipped in his economic treatise on Human Action on the limitations of economics.
+He has also elaborated in his essay on method :

+The philosophers considered physics as the paragon of science and blithely assumed that all knowledge is to be fashioned on its model.
+They dispensed with biology, satisfying themselves that one day later generations would succeed in reducing the phenomena of life to the operation of elements that can be fully described by physics.
+They slighted history as "mere literature" and ignored the existence of economics.
+Positivism, as foreshadowed by Laplace, baptized by Auguste Comte, and resuscitated and systematized by contemporary logical or empirical positivism, is essentially panphysicalism, a scheme to deny that there is any other method of scientific thinking than that starting from the physicist's recording of "protocol sentences."